troystribling/BlueCap/README.md

 }
 ```

-Next power on the Peripheral Manager, add services and start advertising.
+Next power on the `PeripheralManager`, add services and start advertising.

 ```swift
 let manager = PeripheralManager()